Bill C-206 Heading

-The profile of brain injury reached significant milestones in 2024, gaining unprecedented recognition and support of all parties at the national level, as well as with provincial and municipal governments.
+The profile of brain injury reached significant milestones last year, gaining unprecedented recognition and support of all parties at the national level, as well as with provincial and municipal governments.
 Policymakers and advocates have come together to highlight the urgent need for a coordinated approach, reflecting a growing commitment to addressing the impact of brain injury across communities.

-In 2025, we are headed to a federal election.
-Please sign up for our newsletter to keep informed of the progress we make as Canada transitions from the 44th Parliament to its 45th Parliament.
+We are now entering the 45th Parliament.
+Please sign up for our newsletter to keep informed of the progress we call upon the federal government to reintroduce this important work.

 FREE EBOOK